Prince05Pathak/Prince05Pathak/README.md

 - 👋 Hi, I’m PrincePathak
 - 👀 I’m interested in gaming
-- 🌱 I’m currently learning Python and c++
+- 🌱 I’m currently learning React Js
-- 💞️ I’m looking to collaborate on python
+- 💞️ I’m looking to collaborate on Front end web developmet and Core Java Programming
-- 📫 How to reach me conatct me here
+- 📫 How to reach me contact me here

 <!---
 Prince05Pathak/Prince05Pathak is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.